kelsvilla/LegoMindstormsVSExtension/README.md

 For MacOS users, you may need to install a package manager like [Homebrew](https://brew.sh/) to get portaudio.

+**For Linux users, you will need to have Festival installed in order to use Text-to-Speech**

+apt-get:
+>   sudo apt-get install festival festvox-kallpc16k

+yum:
+>   sudo yum install festival festvox-kallpc16k

+Festival's documentation can be found here: https://wiki.archlinux.org/title/Festival

 # Contact Information

 ### Single Semester Snobs